Course 1: Foundations of Pain: An Interprofessional Lens

 Location: Online

-In commemoration of the University’s Bicentennial, we will offer the first course at no cost as an introductory special to this new certificate.
+The first course is available at no cost as an introductory special to this new certificate.

 This foundational course will cover analgesic pharmacotherapy and nonpharmacologic treatments, across acute, chronic noncancer pain, cancer pain, palliative care, and hospice settings.